Ayobamininuola/MS-Project-1/README.md

 #### Users' Goals
 1. To see suggested movies in a less distracting site.
 2. To read and know something about the suggested movie in order to decide if it's worth watching.
-3. To recommend movies for other.
+3. To recommend movies for others.
 4. To be able to see movies arranged and grouped.

 #### Developer's Goals
 1. To make a website where movie lovers can see some suggested movies and not waste time searching through hundreds of movies without knowing which is worth watching.
 2. To logically group the movies based on where to watch and the category of the movie.
-3. To minimize dissapointment of blindly watching a movie on a movie App that can be later said to be a waste of time and effort.
+3. To minimize dissapointment of blindly watching a movie on a movie App that can later be said to be a waste of time and effort.
 4. To give users the opportunity to recommend movies that they have seen and would love others to see as well.
+5. To make users feel as part of the website community by giving them the opportunity to recommend movies for others to watch.

 ### First time user Goals
 * As a first time user, I want to be able to understand the purpose of the website at a glance.